 Valeo’s Comfort and Driving Assistance Systems Business Group develops interface systems between the driver, the vehicle and the environment to promote smart and autonomous driving.

 The Visibility Systems Business Group designs and produces efficient and innovative systems enhancing driver visibility, day and night, for safer vehicle operation.
 This Business Group is divided in two Product Groups: Wiper Systems and Lighting Systems with Research and Development centers and production centers in the U.S. and in Mexico.

 Valeo Service supplies automakers with original equipment spares and the independent aftermarket with replacement parts.
-Valeo Service for the US and Canada is located in Hampton and Valeo Service for Mexico is located in Santa Fe.
+Valeo Service for the US and Canada is located in Norfolk and Valeo Service for Mexico is located in Santa Fe.